abragad/wp-bsky-autoposter/README.md

    - Set UTM parameters (source, medium, campaign, term, content)
    - Use {id} and {slug} placeholders in parameter values
    - Suggested defaults: source=bsky, medium=social, campaign=feed
+6. (Optional) Set a Base URL to override the host part of your post links.
+If set, the plugin will replace the original site host with your specified Base URL before adding any UTM or other parameters.
+This is useful if your feed exposes an incorrect host or you want to redirect to a different site.
-6. Choose minimum log level (Error Only, Warning and Above, Success and Above, Debug)
+7. Choose minimum log level (Error Only, Warning and Above, Success and Above, Debug)
-7. View current log file location
+8. View current log file location
-8. Set custom log file path
+9. Set custom log file path
-9. Access built-in log viewer with color-coded entries
+10. Access built-in log viewer with color-coded entries
-10. Clear logs when needed
+11. Clear logs when needed

 ## Hashtag Support